OutSystems/docs-product/src/develop/data/edit/intro.md

 ![Get details on issues with pending changes](images/pedning-changes-validation-ss.png)

-If needed, you can [discard your changes](how-edit-data.md#discard) all at once, or one row at time.
+If needed, you can [discard your changes](how-edit-data.md#discard) all at once, or one row at a time.

 Once you [apply your changes](how-edit-data.md#apply), Service Studio creates and sends SQL statements to your platform database, changing one record at a time.